-Some of the concession stands had MLB memorabilia above them, including a Jackie Robinson Brooklyn Dodgers jersey - whether or not it was authentic is unknown.
+Some of the concession stands have MLB memorabilia above them, including a Jackie Robinson Brooklyn Dodgers jersey – whether or not it was authentic is unknown.
 Regardless, when walking around, keep your head up; there are a few surprises to be found.

 The roof design is pretty interesting as well and merits one point here.

 Overall, this is a decent venue for a dome.
 I enjoyed the friendly staff and food selection.
 The seating issues made it difficult to relax though.
 I think only the first row in the upper deck offers a purely unobstructed view among the infield seats, and those tickets can be tough to get.
 With no unreserved seating area, you’ll be stuck with whatever ticket you buy, so be aware of that before going to the ticket window.

 Follow all of Sean’s journeys at Sports Road Trips.

 Did you enjoy this content?
 Help support our work by becoming a supporter of Stadium Journey on Patreon.
 Supporter levels begin at just $2/month.